hmrc/manage-transit-movements-frontend/README.md

 # manage-transit-movements-frontend

-This service allows a user to create a transit movement departure.
+This service allows a user to view and manage their transit arrivals and departures.

 Service manager port: 9485